-We'll show 2 ways to make it at home where all you need to do is 1) culture the milk and then 2) strain the cheese curd.
-Which means with just milk and a coagulant, you're ready to go!
+We'll show 2 ways to make cream cheese at home where all you need to do is 1) culture the milk and then 2) strain the cheese curd.
+This means with just milk and a coagulant, you're ready to go!

 Why Make Homemade Cream Cheese?

 Whether it's curiosity that brings you here or a desire to hone some culinary skills, there's no denying that making it homemade makes all the difference.
 It's an easy, fun way to take your other recipes up a notch.